rohit033/fright_tool_latest/README.md

 # Freight Pricing System

-A modern web application that helps the pricing department and salespeople work together better by managing ocean freight rates, local charges, and vessel schedules.
+A modern web application for managing freight requests, pricing, and vessel schedules.
+This system helps sales and pricing teams collaborate efficiently on freight pricing and scheduling.

 ## Features